sibasishm/wordly/README.md

 ## Wordly

-A personalized collection of new english words that we rarely encounter in our day-to-day use.
+A personalized collection of new English words that we rarely encounter in our day-to-day use.
 A new word is added everyday with it's meaning and pronunciation.

 ## About